-This county has so much to offer, with miles and miles of coastline, historical towns and wild, wide open spaces keeping yourself and the family entertained shouldn’t be hard.
-However days out, especially with a family can be expensive so I have tried to put together some money saving ideas for fun things to do that won’t break the bank.
+This county has so much to offer.
+Miles and miles of coastline, historical towns and wild, wide open spaces.
+Keeping yourself and the family entertained shouldn’t be hard.
+However days out, especially with a family can be expensive so I have tried to put together some money saving ideas.
+Lots of fun things to do that won’t break the bank.

 Other than the price of your picnic or the bus fare these things to do are all FREE!

 So in no particular order here’s my top ten free things to do in Cornwall:

 Seal Watching at Godrevy

 There are plenty of beaches around our coast where these entertaining beasties like to hang out, but by far the most reliable spot that I have visited is at Godrevy.
 Unless the weather is too hot the tiny cove is often packed and from the cliffs above you get a real birds eye view of the dramas below.
 It is a safe spot for watching them, barriers mean that you and anyone smaller can’t fall but you also won’t disturb the seals!

 Never underestimate the smaller museums.
 Towns such as Penryn, Helston, Lostwithel or St Agnes all have museums which are fascinating and completely free.
 They have displays on an array of amazingly diverse subjects and I have to admit it is the quirkiness that attracts me most, you never know what treasures they are hiding!
 These little museums are more friendly too because they are often staffed by local volunteers who are passionate about their town!